khulnasoft-lab/design.khulnasoft.com/contents/objects/report.md

 ### Workflow 2: Create custom report

-**Job-to-be-done**: When I have a specific data set of interest; I want to create a custom Report with saved filters, views and table columns; so that I can regularly analyse, share or report on the information.
+**Job-to-be-done**: When I have a specific data set of interest; I want to create a custom Report with saved filters, views and table columns; so that I can regularly analyze, share, or report on the information.

 | Stage | Description | Signal |
 | ------ | ------ | ------ |